-Additionally, your firm may lag behind if your workforce doesn’t use modern technology, especially if your competitors use state-of-the-art software.
+Additionally, your firm may lag if your workforce doesn’t use modern technology, especially if your competitors use state-of-the-art call center software.

-You have to move ahead with time and use tools like Zoho CRM, RingCentral Office, etc. These will help you manage your sales, marketing, and customer support activities.
+To keep up, you can use tools like Zoho CRM, RingCentral Office, etc., to manage your sales, marketing, and customer support activities.

-This means that you’ll have to answer your customer’s inbound calls as soon as possible.
+This means that your agents have to answer customer calls as soon as possible.

-You can avoid putting customers on hold by:
+You can avoid putting customers on hold and boost agent productivity by:

 - Hiring more agents according to the call volume.

-- Using software like ACD, which will automatically route calls to free agents.
+- Using software like Automatic Call Distribution (ACD), will automatically route calls to free agents.

-- Training agents well so that they won’t have to pass calls.
+- Training agents so they won’t have to pass calls.

-- Building an online knowledge base for FAQs (Frequently Asked Questions) where customers can easily find solutions to their queries.
+- Building an online knowledge base for FAQs (Frequently Asked Questions) and other related articles where customers can easily find solutions to their queries.

 Call center management can be a hectic and tiresome job.

-As a team leader, you may have to take care of workforce optimization and employee welfare to ensure business continuity.
-And with the right software, you can manage your team by assigning them shifts and distributing the workload.
+As a team leader, you have to take care of employee scheduling, training, and welfare to ensure business continuity.